kikorp78/easy-2fa/README.md

 **Parameters**:

 - `seed`: The seed to generate the URL from.
-- `options?`: The options to use when generating the URL.
+- `options`: The options to use when generating the URL.
+  - `account`: The name of the user's account.
   - `issuer?`: The issuer of the 2FA.
-  - `account?`: The name of the user's account.

 **Returns**: A string representing the generated URL.